RaulGilmar/uber-trip-simulation-service/README.md

    dotnet run
    ```

-3. Open your browser at `http://localhost:5000` (or the port shown in the console).
+3. Open your browser at `http://localhost:5163/Trip/Welcome/` or `https://localhost:7024/Trip/Welcome/`.

 ---